0xSiO/matisse-controller/README.md

 ### Shamrock
 - Start PLE Scan: open a dialog to set parameters of a PLE scan, and perform the scan, saving acquired data in text files separated by wavelength, and also a .pickle file containing all the data
-- Analyze PLE Data: open a dialog to load a .pickle file of a PLE scan, and integrate the counts for each laser wavelength used in the scan.
+- Start PLE Analysis: open a dialog to load a .pickle file of a PLE scan, and integrate the counts for each laser wavelength used in the scan.
 Opens a plot of integrated counts vs. laser wavelength afterwards.
 You can also load background data that you'd like to be subtracted from the acquisition data.
+- View PLE Analysis: plot the data in a .pickle file representing the analysis of a particular PLE scan
-- Take Single Acquisition: acquire a single image from the CCD.
+- View Single Acquisition: plot a file containing data from the CCD, or acquire a single image from the CCD.
 This feature does not wait for the CCD to reach a particular temperature.

 ## Development